wskarbek/cocktail-app/README.md

 ![logo](https://github.com/wskarbek/cocktail-app/blob/main/client/public/logo.png)

 Cocktail app is a react + express app about various cocktail drinks.
-You can check the application there: https://cocktail-app-biu.herokuapp.com/
+You can check the application there: https://cocktail-app-biu.herokuapp.com/.
+It was a project for BIU subject at PJAIT university.
 # Features
 * Drink list
 * Drink pages with recipe and needed ingridients